Two topological phases in exchange alternating spin-1 nanographene chains: Single particle and many-body spectra

-Knowing the dimerization values for each dimer, we can now place the chains made from these building blocks in the phase diagram of in Fig. \ref{fig:dc_colormap}.
-Doing this, we find that a chain made from the passivated [4]-triangulene falls into the dimerized phase given that, for the relevant $(\beta_1,\beta_2)$, the dimerization is always larger than the critical values $|d_c|=0.44$ and $|d_c| = 0.45$.
-Therefore, such a chain will have a ground state in the thermodynamic limit which is either non-degenerate or ninefold degenerate, depending on whether the chain ends on a weak or strong bond.
+In Table II we summarize the dimerizations associated with every possible pair of \bluecolor{bilinear} exchanges obtained from CI-CAS.
+We find dimerization values between $ |d| = 0.58$ and $|d|=0.8$ for the passivated [4]-triangulene (depending on the kind of Type-I and Type-II dimers), and $|d|=0.25$ for the extended-Oly. case.
+By comparing the dimerizations of Table II with the critical dimerization values highlighted in the colormap of Fig. \ref{fig:dc_colormap}, we can place the chains made from these building blocks in the Haldane or dimerized phases.
+Doing this, we find that a chain made from the passivated [4]-triangulene should be in the dimerized phase given that, for the relevant $(\beta_1,\beta_2)$, the dimerization is always larger than the critical values $|d_c|=0.44$ and $|d_c| = 0.45$.
+Such a chain will have a ground state which is either non-degenerate or ninefold degenerate in the thermodynamic limit, depending on whether the chain ends on a weak or strong bond.
 In contrast, chains built from extended-Oly dimers should fall in the Haldane phase due to their small dimerization, which is well below the critical value $|d_c| = 0.5$.
-Therefore, for long enough chains a a fourfold degenerate ground state is expected, similarly to what was found with the [3]-triangulene chains \cite{mishra2021observation}.
-Therefore, the two families of molecules considered here fall in different sides of the topological quantum phase transition.
+For long enough chains a fourfold degenerate ground state is expected, similarly to what was found with the [3]-triangulene chains \cite{mishra2021observation}. \bluecolor{Notice how computing the $d_c$ dependence with $(\beta_1,\beta_2)$ was crucial for the extended-Oly. case, where the dimerization $|d| = 0.25$ would place the system right at the phase transition if one considered the $|d_c ( \beta_1 = 0, \beta_2=0)| = 0.25$ obtained in \cite{kato1994numerical} as the reference value.}

-\subsection{IETS simulation}
+\section{IETS simulation}

 As it was shown in previous works, one way to directly observe topological phases in spin chains is through inelastic electron tunneling spectroscopy (IETS) \cite{mishra2021observation, zhao2024tunable, zhao2024gapless, yuan2025fractional,su2024fabrication,sun2025surface}.
 Due to the atomic resolution of STM, this techniques allows the measurement of spin excitations throughout the chain, making it possible to identify bulk properties (in the middle of the chain) as well as the presence of topological states (at the edges).
-Here we simulate the IETS spectrum using perturbation theory \cite{Rossier2009ITS} up to third order in the tip-surface tunneling \cite{ternes2015spin} (see Methods), for spin chains described with the Hamiltonian of equation (\ref{Eq: S=1 BAH}) using the parameters of Table I.
+Here we simulate the IETS spectrum using perturbation theory \cite{Rossier2009ITS} up to third order in the tip-surface tunneling \cite{ternes2015spin} (see Appendix \ref{dIdV details}), for spin chains described with the Hamiltonian of equation (\ref{Eq: S=1 BAH}) using the parameters of Table I.